 Reduce Estrogen and Help Your Prostate

-First, have your estrogen measured – measure total estrogen in your blood with a simple test.
+Protect against prostate cancer.
+Here’s how – first, have your estrogen measured.
+Measure total estrogen in your blood with a simple test.
 This is needed to measure the critical ratio of estrogen to testosterone.
 A ratio of 8 parts testosterone to 1 part estrogen is needed for maximum “manpower”.
 In athletes, it should be 10 to 1.
 Total estrogen should be less than 100.
 After determining your estrogen, here’s how to eliminate the problem:

 1. Reduce or cut out alcohol

 3. Cut the fat off your meat before cooking since the fat is where chemicals and hormones collect